Valeri85/sport-streaming/seo-prompts.md

 Google-optimized,
 Natural, Human-Like Language,
 SEO Optimization,
-Brand Consistency (for example: sportlemon should not be translated, other brands also), Action-Oriented,
+Brand Consistency (for example: sportlemon should not be translated, other brands also, FIFA, NHL and so on), Action-Oriented,
-Grammar Checked: All translations reviewed for proper grammar and spelling. let's do for the first website first. after continues for second and so on...
+Grammar Checked: All translations reviewed for proper grammar and spelling. let's do for the first website first. after continues for second and so on... structure should be as in af.json attached file